aiven/aiven-docs/docs/products/postgresql/howto/migrate-db-to-aiven-via-console.md

 -   To use the default continuous migration method in the console, you need to have the logical replication enabled on your source database either with superuser permissions or the `aiven_extras` extension.
--   Source database\'s hostname or IP address needs to be [accessible from the public Internet](/docs/platform/howto/public-access-in-vpc).
+-   Source database's hostname or IP address needs to be [accessible from the public Internet](/docs/platform/howto/public-access-in-vpc).
--   You need to have the following source database\'s credentials and reference data:
+-   You need to have the following source database's credentials and reference data:
     -   Public hostname or connection string, or IP address used to connect to the database